 This important and growing phenomenon has turned the country’s human geography upside down, increasing the urban population rate from 26.4% in 1990 to 56.1% by the end of 2015, contributing to the emergence of a new social category: migrant-workers (农民工).

 While migrant-workers have played a crucial role in shaping China’s economic growth and urban development, their presence in the urban space has been significantly increasing pressure on China’s largest megalopolis’ resources (in terms of housing, education, health care and other public services).
-Migrant-workers do not only affect supply but also the demand for goods and services, making them subject to special concern for the national government.
+Migrant-workers do not only affect labour supply but also the demand for goods and services, making them subject to special concern for the national government.

 In parallel, in the aftermath of the 2008 global financial crisis, a major shift in China’s socio- economic trends has taken place: the transition from an export-led growth model to one powered by domestic consumption and a consequent expansion of the middle class.